BritishBambi/ultimate-game-quiz/README.md

 During the early stages of development I had issues with getting my questions to display.
 They would initially come up as "undefined", so to figure this out I had to do some tinkering.
 I found that my issue was the code trying to display the question from the html element also called "question".
 I changed around the names and tried different orders until it would rewrite the HTML element with the "questions" array.

 While devloping gitpod ran into issues displaying a preview of the site on a local network.
 To get around this I had to restart the workspace multiple times so that it would function correctly.
 I then also seeked out a new extension that would improve my preview experience.
 By downloading Live Server, any changes I made would refresh live to me on my other monitor.
 This made the flow of design and experimenting much easier.

+Towards the final stages while creating the high score list I encountered some blue screen errors on my PC.
+To combat this unexpected issue I began to save and commit my efforts more often.
+Fortunatly there were no more crashes during development and I was able to complete the rest of the script without any further crashes.

 ## Existing Bugs

 ## Deployment